zczlr12/comp0034-wk6/README.md

 # COMP0034 Week 6 Coding activities: HTML, CSS, Flask Jinja and Dash layout

+NB: The apps are now in a directory called 'src'.
+Remember to do the `pip install -e .` step below.

 ## Set-up

 1. Fork the repository <https://github.com/nicholsons/comp0034-wk6>